-The first Headmaster was Br T A McMahon and three other Brothers made up that first staff and community.
-At the commencement there were 105 pupils aged from 7 to 16 years but numbers soon increased.
-In the early months, many of these boys were noted for their often total lack of discipline and lack of interest in schooling but that soon changed and by 1927 the College presented its first candidates for the demanding Intermediate Examination (for those completing three years of secondary schooling).
+The first Headmaster was Br T. A. McMahon and three other Brothers made up that first staff and community.
+At the commencement there were 105 pupils aged from seven to sixteen years, but numbers soon increased.
+In the early months, many of these boys were noted for their total lack of discipline and interest in schooling.
+However that soon changed and by 1927 the College presented its first candidates for the demanding Intermediate Examination (for those completing three years of secondary schooling).
 In 1929, it presented its first candidates for the Leaving Certificate.
-In 1932 the College was registered under the Bursary Endowment Act.
+In 1932, the College was registered under the Bursary Endowment Act.

-The years of the Great Depression hit the area very hard and yet enrolments increased to 300 by 1935 and in 1938 one class, made up of second and third class boys, numbered 100 pupils under one brother teaching.
-This was not uncommon in many Catholic schools then and later until government funding.
+The years of the Great Depression hit the area very hard, yet by 1935 enrolments climbed to 300 students.
+In 1938, one class made up of second and third class boys numbered 100 pupils and was taught by a single brother.
+This was not an uncommon situation in many Catholic schools before government funding was introduced.
 There were no funds to pay teachers and the system almost totally relied on Religious Brothers and Sisters.
 Extensions to the existing building became necessary.

 An Old Boys Union, or association, was formed in 1931 and in 1933; a Brother’s club (for Rugby League) was formed by the Headmaster, Brother J S Campbell.
 It gained entry into the Illawarra District First Grade competition in 1938.
 This Brother’s Club eventually evolved and expanded into The Collegians Club.